 However, because editing is important, and because I often learn of new ways to accomplish that goal successfully, I update my books from time to time.
 Sometimes I fix a typo I catch.
 Sometimes I rewrite an entire scene when the current version doesn’t work as well as I’d originally thought.
 In some cases I’ll revisit the story’s tone.
 In rare cases I may even re-release the book under a new title and genre description if such a move is justified.
 Generally it won’t come to that, but it could happen.

 I bring this up because I do announce major changes to books, and I typically replace older versions with those newer updates.
 Most, if not all, retailers allow you to re-download a book when updates are published, so please be sure to subscribe to this blog to receive notifications about any major update.

 Eventually, I hope to have something listed here.
 Even though I have submitted to agents a few times, I’ve never been happy with the drafts that I’ve sent out.
 They’ve either been too long or too underdeveloped, but never satisfactory to me.
 Much of that comes down to the psychological war I have over submitting what I believe in versus submitting what feels safest to the agents and/or publisher.
 I still haven’t found that happy medium, but I’m working on it.
 Again, part of my independent e-book journey is to gain the readership necessary to make a transition into the traditional print world a little smoother.

 That said, I do have a few titles that I’m saving up for the traditional publishers.
-I may release them as an indie e-book if they’re looking like they’ll never fit comfortably within their secure little paradigms, but it’s still my goal to try.
+I may release them as an indie e-book if they’re looking like they’ll never fit comfortably within their secure little paradigms, or if my platform never grows in spite of my best efforts, but it’s still my goal to try.
 I’ll talk about them in my regular posts whenever they become relevant.